dazzo5/cartoovie/README.md

 11/12/23 - Created basic skeleton.
 Lastly designing the homepage and user's home so that CSS can be implemented 11/15/23 - Set up HTML for userhome.
 Continuing homepage design.
 11/20/23 - Final Decisions on what questions to ask were made.
 Continuing homepage/CSS Design.
+11/27/23 - Designed CSS structure, colors, and font of homepage. + login structure.